Moonflower-labs/taskZen/README.md

 - Teams
   See a table of company teams and filter between "all" and "my teams" (employees) or "managed"(admin).
-  Admins will also see a `add a new team` button and a column called actions will display the avaliable actions.
+  Admins will also see a "add a new team" button and a column called actions will display the avaliable actions.
 Click on each team to see the detailed info.
 The edit and delete actions will appear if you are the team manager.

 ---